hugo53/hugo53.github.io/_posts/2013-10-07-understanding-pdf-in-ios-deeply.md

 - [Displaying and Searching PDF Content on iPhone](http://blog.random-ideas.net/?p=184) from scratch, for the first time do with PDF in iOS.
 Really helpful and full of information.

--[Cocoa China docs](http://www.cocoachina.com/wiki/index.php?title=CGPDFDocument_Reference).
+- [Cocoa China docs](http://www.cocoachina.com/wiki/index.php?title=CGPDFDocument_Reference).
 Re-write Apple đocs in easy follow way.
 More information than original Apple docs.

 ### Open Sources for iOS
 - [PDF Reader](https://github.com/vfr/Reader) and [PDFViewer](https://github.com/vfr/Viewer) by Julius Oklamcak.